Total Hip Replacement

 • Your ability to recover faster from surgery and extend your prosthesis's useful life may be aided by keeping your weight at a healthy level before and after the procedure.
 Maintaining a well-balanced diet is also essential throughout your rehabilitation.

-Surgery to replace the hip joint is often required when the hip joint has been worn or injured, causing the patient to experience discomfort even when they are at rest.
+The hip replacement surgery is often required when the hip joint has been worn or injured, causing the patient to experience discomfort even when they are at rest.
 This results in a reduction in the patient's mobility.
 Osteoarthritis is a condition that is treated via hip replacement surgery more often than any other cause.
-Other conditions that might lead to injury to the hip joint include the following:
+Other conditions that might lead to a hip joint injury include the following:

 • Arthritis with rheumatoid features